dominicporter/bootstrap/README.md

 Then try the examples.
 Currently they use make files which work on Mac / linux, but also windows.
 But on Windows the directory commands seem to fail.

+It intalls golang and flutter but also some of the other bits we use.

+You will need hover in order to run on flutter on desktop.
+See the Makefile.

 # Windows

 See the win folder